random82/blog/_posts/2016-04-26-do-we-really-need-it.md

 ---
 layout: post
-title:  Is that really necessary?
+title:  Do we really need it right now?
 date:   2016-04-26 01:53:18 +1100
 categories: continuous improvement kaizen
 ---